trivago/gollum/README.md

 * `CollectdToInflux08` convert [CollectD](https://collectd.org) 0.8 data to [InfluxDB](https://influxdb.com) compatible values.
 * `CollectdToInflux09` convert [CollectD](https://collectd.org) 0.9 data to [InfluxDB](https://influxdb.com) compatible values.
 * `CollectdToInflux10` convert [CollectD](https://collectd.org) 0.10 data to [InfluxDB](https://influxdb.com) compatible values.
+* `ExtractJSON` extracts a single filed from a JSON object.
 * `Envelope` add a prefix and/or postfix string to a message.
 * `Forward` write the message without modifying it.
 * `Hostname` prepend the current machine's hostname to a message.